-- 2,000,000 common shares issuable upon the exercise of the Private Placement Warrants; - 1,183,947 stock options outstanding as of January 10, 2024, at a weighted average exercise price of \$44.70 per common share; and - 382,408 common shares that have been reserved for issuance in connection with future grants under our security-based compensation plans.
+- 343,860 common shares issuable upon the exercise by the underwriter of the underwriter's warrants (395,438 common shares in the event that the underwriter exercises its over-allotment option in full); - 112,000 common shares issuable upon the exercise of the Agent's Warrants; - 2,339,181 common shares issuable upon the exercise of the Private Placement Warrants; - 1,183,947 stock options outstanding as of January 25, 2024, at a weighted average exercise price of \$44.70 per common share; and - · 382,408 common shares that have been reserved for issuance in connection with future grants under our security-based compensation plans.

-Unless otherwise indicated, all information contained in this prospectus assumes: (i) no exercise of the outstanding options or warrants described above; and (ii) no sale of Pre-Funded Warrants in this offering and no exercise of the Warrants or the underwriter's warrants in this offering.
+Unless otherwise indicated, all information contained in this prospectus assumes: (i) no exercise of the outstanding options or warrants described above; and (ii) no exercise of the Warrants or the underwriter's warrants in this offering.